Meta-Pool/staking-pool-aurora/README.md

 Meta Staking pool in Aurora.

+# Functions

+## Burn 🔥

+The `burn()` function allows the redistribution of the underlying asset to all the stAUR holders.

 # Aurora Bounty ETHDenver2023

 We have been working on the stAUR, which is the liquid staking token that represent a proportion of the total Auroras staked into Aurora.plus by the N number of depositors.
 A good number of depositors to start with is with 3.